dumbie/CtrlUI/Readme.md

 - Show current time on your screen while gaming.
 - Browse the web in an overlay while gaming.

-## Screen Capture Tool Application Features
-- Capture your screen to an image or video.

 ## Supported controllers
 - Sony PlayStation 1 (Wired)
 - Sony PlayStation 2 (Wired)